Falkland Islands Defence Force: World War II

+Post-war

-After the end of the war, the presence of Royal Marines as part of the Islands' defence led to the FIDF adopting drill styles.
+After the end of the war, the presence of Royal Marines as part of the Islands' defence led to the FIDF adopting their drill styles.
 On 28 September 1966, 19 members of an Argentine extremist group staged a symbolic invasion of the Islands by landing a DC-4 on Stanley Racecourse, in one of the first significant hijacking incidents; the extremist group called this action Operation Condor.
 There, they took four islanders hostage.
 The FIDF, alongside the Royal Marines, contained the situation and the group surrendered without casualties.
 Following this, the FIDF was on heightened alert until February 1967.

 Falklands War

 A parade led by a detachment of the Falkland Islands Defence Force in 2007.

 On 1 April 1982, alongside the Royal Marines party, the FIDF was mobilised to defend the Islands from the Argentine invasion.
 Many of its members lived in remote settlements so given the limited notice of its approximately 120 men some 32 turned out.
-The following day, Sir Rex Hunt ordered them to surrender.
+A number of weapons from the FIDF armoury were supplied to the Royal Marines, as the recently arrived replacement party had travelled unarmed; as a result of this, several FIDF men had to be equipped with obsolete Lee Enfield rifles and Sten guns.
+Initially the FIDF was tasked with defending key points in Stanley; the radio station, telephone exchange and power station.
+However, fearing subsequent reprisals against civilians, the Governor, Sir Rex Hunt ordered them not to engage the Argentinian forces and to withdraw to the Drill Hall; this was only reluctantly complied with and one detachment sent a runner to query the order, but the Governor had surrendered all forces before it could be confirmed.
 The Argentines confiscated all of the FIDF's equipment and declared them to be an illegal organisation.
 For the duration of the war, some members of the FIDF were kept under house arrest at Fox Bay until the Argentine surrender.
 The FIDF was reformed in 1983.

 Terry Peck, a former member of the Defence Force, spied on Argentine forces in Stanley, then escaped to become a scout for the 3rd Battalion, Parachute Regiment, with which he fought at the Battle of Mount Longdon.

 On 28 April 2021, a new motto "Faithful in Defence" was awarded to the FIDF following approval by the Queen.

 Personnel

-Minister of State for the Armed Forces Mark Lancaster with Major Peter Biggs in 2016.
+Parliamentary Under-Secretary for Defence Veterans, Reserves and Personnel Mark Lancaster with Major Peter Biggs in 2016.

 The Falkland Islands Defence Force meet once a week for training, with various extended training weekends throughout the year.
 Soldiers of the Falkland Islands Defence Force conduct training patrols with soldiers from the British garrison on the islands as well as acting as "enemy" forces against British soldiers in training exercises.

 FIDF soldiers provide search and rescue and mountain rescue services across the islands and can deploy aboard the Falklands Government patrol vessel for sovereignty protection duties if the vessel requires an armed presence.